By Louis Weiher, Partner, Alair Homes Milwaukee

 We created a connected, functional first floor that finally feels like one cohesive space.

-- A larger, brighter kitchen designed for two cooks
+• A larger, brighter kitchen designed for easy and enjoyable meal prep and clean up

 For a working family, this kind of layout changes everything.
 Morning routines, weeknight dinners, hosting, you name it.